dotnet/runtime/src/libraries/System.Threading.Tasks.Extensions/README.md

 * The source of this project can found in [../System.Private.CoreLib/src/System/Threading/Tasks](../System.Private.CoreLib/src/System/Threading/Tasks)

 ## Deployment
 [System.Threading.Tasks.Extensions](https://www.nuget.org/packages/System.Threading.Tasks.Extensions) is included in the shared framework.
+The package does not need to be installed into any project compatible with .NET Standard 2.1; it only needs to be installed when targeting .NET Standard 2.0 or .NET Framework.